ggez/ggez/README.md

 ## Usage

-ggez is built on the latest stable Rust compiler and distributed on crates.io.
+ggez is requires rustc >= 1.23.0 and distributed on crates.io.
 To include it in your project, just add the dependency line to your `Cargo.toml` file: